openeuler-mirror/infrastructure/docs/cla-guide/sign-as-corporation-en.md

 <img src="./img/8.png" width="600" height="350" alt="modify psw" align="center"></p>
 </li>
 <li>
 <p>As a super administrator, you have the right to add or delete manager accounts.
-At least one manager acccount is required to manage the validity of the CLA signed by employees.
+At least one manager acccount is required to manage the validity of the CLA signed by employee.
 You can specify a maximum of five managers.
 When you add a manager, the system generates a random password and sends an email to notify the manager.<br>
 <img src="./img/9-en.png" width="600" height="350" alt="CLA manage" align="center"></p>
 </li>
 <li>